 The square features beautifully decorated buildings and historic monuments which makes it quite photogenic.

-Arno is the exact same river that flows through the middle of Florence as well.
+Arno is the exact same river that flows through the middle of the city of Florence as well (read my post on how to spend 24 hours in Florence).
 A walk along its banks will allow you to admire many colorful historic buildings and palazzo.

 Reasons why you might opt out of visiting Pisa, Italy